JosephPVera/Guide-for-DFT-calculations/Quantum-ESPRESSO/phonons/phon_QE/readme.md

 Run a SCF calculation to get the converged charge density and wavefunctions of the unperturbed system.

 ## 3. Dynamic Matrix (DM) calculation
 Quantum ESPRESSO uses Density-Functional Perturbation Theory (DFPT) via the **ph.x** code to compute the dynamical matrix and phonon properties without needing supercells.
-By evaluating the second derivatives of the total energy with respect to atomic displacements, DFPT efficiently yields the interatomic force constants and vibrational frequencies for specific q-vectors.
+By evaluating the second derivatives of the total energy with respect to atomic displacements, DFPT efficiently yields the interatomic force constants and vibrational frequencies for specific **q**-vectors.
 Therefore, the aim of this calculation is to compute the first-order change in the potential and wavefunctions for a chosen wavevector **q**, generating the dynamical matrix elements.

+Instead of physically moving an atom and repeating a complete ground-state calculation for every possible displacement, DFPT calculates the response mathematically for an infinitesimally small disturbance.
+When an atom moves, the electrons rearrange, and this changes the forces acting on all the atoms around it.
+The calculation determines these changes in force and therefore learns how strongly the atoms interact when they vibrate.
+It does this for different wavelengths and directions of vibration throughout the crystal's reciprocal space.
+The main result is information describing the vibrational behavior of the crystal at those sampled points.

 ## 4. Inverse Fourier Transform of the DM calculation
 Transform the dynamical matrices from a uniform **q**-mesh into real-space Interatomic Force Constants (IFCs).
+The **ph.x** calculation gives information in reciprocal space, but we want to know something more intuitive: how does one atom affect another atom when it moves?. **q2r.x** performs a Fourier transformation of the dynamical matrices and produces the real-space interatomic force constants.

+This calculation takes the vibrational information obtained at different points in reciprocal space (from the previous calculation) and converts it into a real-space description of the interactions between atoms.
+Conceptually, it changes the question from "how does the crystal respond to a vibration with this particular wavelength?" to "how does the force on one atom change when another atom moves?"
+The result is a collection of force constants describing the strength of interactions between atoms at different positions in the crystal.
+This step is essentially a change of representation: the physical information from the phonon calculation is reorganized into a form that describes the crystal's local atomic interactions.

 ## 5. Fourier Transformation of the real space calculation
 Perform an inverse Fourier transform back to any arbitrary **q**-point to plot phonon dispersions or calculate density of states (DOS).
+Now we have the real-space force constants, so **matdyn.x** can calculate phonons at whatever q-points we want.
+At each point along the high-symmetry path, **matdyn.x** constructs the dynamical matrix and solves an eigenvalue problem.

+This calculation uses those real-space atomic interactions to determine the vibrational modes at any wavevector you are interested in.
+This is important because the previous calculation only explicitly sampled a finite grid of points.
+Once the real-space force constants are known, the program can reconstruct the vibrational behavior at new points without performing another expensive DFPT calculation at every one of them.
+You therefore specify a path through reciprocal space, usually passing through important high-symmetry points, and the program calculates the possible vibrational frequencies along that path.

 ## 6. Phonon Dispersion Relation (Band Structure) calculation
+The resulting phonon dispersion tells you how the allowed vibrational frequencies change with the wavelength and direction of the vibration.

 ## 7. Density Of States (DOS) calculation